 Talking about your vision with your partner or those nearest to you will help you plan every other step of the journey.
 Remember, this is your ideal journey you are planning here, so allow yourself to dream big!
 Once you know exactly where you want to be, you can begin to lay the pieces of the puzzle together.

 Building your family via surrogacy most often involves donor genetic material, either in the form of donor eggs or sperm and occasionally both.
 Genes carry information that determines how the baby will inherit the parent’s traits, and actually, genes carry information going back through the generations.
-Some inherited traits can be seen, like the colour of the hair and eyes, while others can’t, such as blood type.
+Some inherited traits can be seen, like the color of the hair and eyes, while others can’t, such as blood type.
 Research shows that a person’s traits are a combination of the genes passed on by their biological parents and their surroundings and environment during their upbringing.
 For example, a person’s height is determined by both their genes but also by their nutrition growing up.

 Make it something you discuss and think about… A good starting point is to think about the people in your life and what characteristics in them you admire.
-Are their physical characteristics like height, hair colour, and health/medical history the first thing that pops into your mind?
+Are their physical characteristics like height, hair color, and health/medical history the first thing that pops into your mind?
 Or is it something less tangible that defines them in your mind?

 Similarly, start to think about what the ideal surrogate looks like in your mind.
 Although the surrogate will not affect your baby in such a lifelong way as the gamete donor, it is more likely that you develop a relationship beyond the 9 months of gestation with the surrogate.